gigachad80/Hunt-Sexy-Smali/README.md

 ## Overview

-Hunt Sexy Smali (HSS) is a command-line forensics tool written in Go for static analysis of decompiled Android applications.
+Hunt Sexy Smali (HSS) is a command-line Dmali forensics tool written in Go for static analysis of decompiled Android applications.
 It recursively walks `.smali` files produced by tools like `apktool`, `jadx`, or `apkeasy` and applies regex-based hunting across multiple IOC categories.

-The tool is designed for malware analysts, mobile security researchers, and incident responders who need to extract indicators from APKs quickly and with minimal noise.
+The tool is designed for malware analysts, mobile security researchers who need to extract indicators from APKs quickly and with minimal noise.

 > [!NOTE]
 > HSS operates entirely on decompiled smali source - it does not decompile APKs itself.
 Run `apktool d target.apk` first, then point HSS at the output folder and then it start hunting recursively for all smali files.